Weaning is often described as being divided into three stages which explain the journey your baby will follow from first foods to family meals.

 If you need to, roll up a couple of towels to shove down the side of the highchair to keep your baby cushioned and do fiddle with the seat position and foot-rest.
 If you don’t have a foot-rest on your highchair pop a couple of boxes or a pile of books under your baby’s feet so that they have something to press against, rather than leaving little legs dangling in space.

 Bring the highchair up to the family table and remove the tray if you can.
-During Stage 2 weaning your baby needs to be seeing you eat the same food as they are because babies learn by copying you.
+During Stage 2 weaning your baby needs to see you eat the same food as they are because babies learn by copying you.

 Where should I sit?

-Your role as the parent is to teach your baby how to eat so ideally you should be sitting at the table either to the side or directly opposite them, having the same food.
-They need to be able to see you pick up a food, put it in your mouth, chew it and swallow it in order to know that that’s how you do it.
-Mealtimes together are also a great opportunity to practice communication, talk about the foods, name them, describe their colour texture and make lots of happy noises.
+Mealtimes together are also a great opportunity to practice communication, talk about the foods, name them, describe their colour, texture and make lots of happy noises.
 Make eye contact and smile a lot so that your little one associates their mealtimes as being a happy and fun activity.

 Can my baby have other drinks now?

 Milk (either breast or formula) and water are the only two drinks that babies need.
 If you haven’t already introduced a cup of water at mealtimes, now is the time to do it in order to teach drinking skills.

 When it comes to other drinks, avoid baby juices, squashes, fruit juices and drinks aimed at adults such as teas, coffee and soft drinks as your baby really does not need the sweetness, sugar or caffeine.
 Although you can use cow’s milk in foods or on cereal, it is not suitable as a drink just yet because it doesn’t contain the additional nutrients that your baby would get from having formula or breastmilk.